mderevyankoaqa/jmeter-influxdb-listener-plugin/README.md

 # JMeter InfluxDB listener plugin

 ## Description
+The goal of the project is to make a quite similar online dashboard in the same way as JMeter generates.

-The plugin sends metrics to InfluxDB and provide the possibility to visualize the charts in Grafana and have the Aggregate report as Jmeter creates.
-Added the possibly to save the following fields in the database:
+The plugin sends metrics to InfluxDB and provides the possibility to visualize the charts in Grafana, have the Aggregate report as Jmeter creates.
+Added the possibly to save the following extra fields in the database:
 * Response code;
 * Error message;
 * Response body of the failed requests (can be configured);